Local Government Actions

 Developer Agreements

 Local governments may choose to negotiate a developer agreement with a solar developer to address issues that cannot be required through zoning or ordinances alone.
 These agreements are private contracts that can include things like additional payments, road repairs, or extra setbacks for neighboring properties.
-Developer agreements are most common for large projects, but developers have also expressed interest in using them for smaller projects to support cooperation and community benefits.
+Developer agreements are most common for large projects, but developers have also expressed interest in using them for smaller projects to support cooperation.

 RESET and UW-Extension’s memo on how counties, cities, villages and towns should seek guidance about which local governments may regulate solar development projects.